 As well as including any required skills and information, make sure your job postings are welcoming to candidates of all abilities and circumstances.
-You can do this by clearly outlining the provisions and benefits included as being part of the company, including flexible working hours and childcare provision.
-Making these clear at the first touch point as opposed to candidates having to ask will encourage more people to apply knowing they are welcome to.
+You can do this by clearly outlining the provisions and benefits included as being part of the company, including flexible working hours and childcare provisions.
+Making these clear at the first touchpoint as opposed to candidates having to ask will encourage more people to apply knowing they are welcome to.

 8. Include transparent job details

 Set out your expectations for the recruitment process clearly; ensure candidates are aware of application deadlines, what is needed to put forward an application, salaries, and timelines.
 Transparency around salaries is particularly important to help ensure that candidates from all backgrounds are paid the same amount for the same role.